-For your doctors to plan your treatment, they need to find out as much as possible about the type, position and size of the tumour, so you may have a number of tests and investigations.
+Your doctors need to find out as much as possible about the type, position and size of the tumour, so they can plan your treatment.
+You may have a number of tests and investigations.

 CT (computerised tomography) scan

-A CT scan takes a series of x-rays that build up a three-dimensional picture of the inside of the body.
+A CT scan takes a series of x-rays which build up a three-dimensional picture of the inside of the body.
 The scan is painless and takes 10-30 minutes.
-CT scans use small amounts of radiation, which will be very unlikely to harm you or anyone you come into contact with.
+It uses a small amount of radiation, which is very unlikely to harm you or anyone you come into contact with.

 You will be given an injection of a dye, which allows particular areas to be seen more clearly.
 This may make you feel hot all over for a few minutes.
-If you’re allergic to iodine or have asthma, you could have a more serious reaction to the injection, so it’s important to let your doctor know beforehand.
+It’s important to let your doctor know if you’re allergic to iodine or have asthma, because you could have a more serious reaction to the injection.

 MRI (magnetic resonance imaging) scan

-This test is similar to a CT scan but uses magnetism instead of x-rays to build up a detailed picture of areas of your body.
-Before the scan, you may be asked to complete and sign a checklist.
-This is to make sure it’s safe for you to have an MRI scan.
+This test is similar to a CT scan but uses magnetism instead of x-rays.
+It builds up a detailed picture of areas of your body.
+Before the scan, you may be asked to complete and sign a checklist to make sure it’s safe for you.

-Before having the scan, you’ll be asked to remove any metal belongings including jewellery.
+Before the scan, you’ll be asked to remove any metal belongings, including jewellery.
 Some people are given an injection of dye into a vein in the arm.
 This is called a contrast medium and can help the images from the scan to show up more clearly.
-During the test you will be asked to lie very still on a couch inside a long cylinder (tube) for about 30 minutes.
-It is painless but can be slightly uncomfortable and some people feel a bit claustrophobic during the scan.
+During the test you will be asked to lie very still on a couch inside a long cylinder (tube), for about 30 minutes.
+It’s painless but can be slightly uncomfortable, and some people feel a bit claustrophobic.
 It’s also noisy, but you’ll be given earplugs or headphones.

 Treatment for a spinal cord tumour